 Leaving the University

 Voluntary withdrawal from the University (as well as from individual courses) during the drop/add period results in no transcript entry.
+The drop/add period extends through the first 14 calendar days of each semester (seven days in Summer).
+For courses of less duration than the length of the full semester, the drop period shall be up to 15% of the length of that course as measured in clock hours.
+Course change forms (available from dean’s offices and from Enrollment Management) must be appropriately signed and returned to Enrollment Management.
+Courses dropped during this period do not appear on the academic record.
 After this period, withdrawal of any type results in withdrawal grades if approved by the college dean.
 Failure to return for the succeeding semester constitutes disruption of studies.
 Readmission in each instance requires the student to complete again the entire application process.

 Withdrawal/Leave of Absence Effective Date Policy

 A student's effective last date of attendance is important for calculating potential tuition refunds and return of federal financial aid for students who are granted a leave of absence, voluntarily withdraw, or are suspended or dismissed.
 The University is required by regulation to notify government and lenders promptly upon a student's withdrawal.
 Failure to do so can result in the University being prohibited from providing federal aid in the future.

 The student's dean's office must ensure the registrar's office receives the withdrawal form no later than 2 weeks after the student's effective date of last attendance.
 The following policies determine the effective date of last attendance for withdrawn students: